It can be a familiar prohibition in condominium complexes and rental properties: NO PETS ALLOWED. Does that include an emotional support animal?

 If the answer is “yes” to both questions, then HUD states the FHA requires an exception to a “no pets” rule.
 Housing providers “are required to make reasonable accommodations in rules, policies, practices or services when such accommodations may be necessary to afford a person with a disability equal opportunity to use and enjoy a dwelling unit or common space according to the FHA.
 Housing providers cannot refuse an accommodation based on a state law or a local ordinance that prohibits certain types of animals or breeds from a community or area as the FHA preempts state and local law.

-Further general guidance can be obtained through HUD or through this excellent publication from the National Apartment Association.
+Further general guidance can be obtained through HUD.
 Stay tuned tomorrow for a follow-up article on the recently passed Act 118 of 2018 known as the Assistance and Service Animal Integrity Act.